 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets, except those maturing later than 12 months after the statement of financial position date, which are classified as non-current assets.
+They are included in current assets, except those maturing later than 12 months after the reporting date, which are classified as non-current assets.
 Loans and receivables are classified within "Trade and other receivables" and "Cash and cash equivalents" on the statement of financial position.